VA24d/OSN-0---File-and-Process-Managment/README.md

 ## Part 1: File Management

-Create a C program that does the following:
+A C program that does the following:

 1. Accepts user input.
 2. Displays file content.